Emmotes/ic_spoilers/docs/egbert.md

 > Clouds come down from the top of the screen and part, revealing the head of La Vache Mauve.
 Radiant light shines out from behind La Vache Mauve's head and illuminates the area.
 Enemies take ultimate damage, and the Champions deal 1000% more damage for 20 seconds.

 Atonement
 > Egbert has a number of Atonement points equal to the number of Lawful Champions in the formation minus the number of Chaotic Champions in the formation, not including Egbert himself.
-Egbert increases the damage of all Champions behind him by $(not_buffed amount___2)% multiplied by  the number of Atonement points he has squared.
+Egbert increases the damage of all Champions behind him by `$(not_buffed amount___2)%` multiplied by  the number of Atonement points he has squared.

 Lay on Hands
-> After Egbert makes a base attack, if there is a Champion below $(health_precent_threshold)% hit points (including himself), he heals the most damaged Champion for $(base_heal) multiplied by the absolute value of the number of Atonement points he has.
+> After Egbert makes a base attack, if there is a Champion below `$(health_perecent_threshold)%` hit points (including himself), he heals the most damaged Champion for `$(base_heal)` multiplied by the absolute value of the number of Atonement points he has.

 Gold Find (Name unknown)
-> Egbert increases the global gold find by $(not_buffed amount)% multiplied by the absolute value of the number of Atonement points he has.
+> Egbert increases the global gold find by `$(not_buffed amount)%` multiplied by the absolute value of the number of Atonement points he has.

 Health Share
-> Egbert increases the health of all other Champions by $(amount)% of his max health multiplied by the absolute value of the number of Atonement points he has.
+> Egbert increases the health of all other Champions by `$(amount)%` of his max health multiplied by the absolute value of the number of Atonement points he has.

 ## Specialisations
 Smoky Bombs:
-> Egbert's bombs now also create smoke clouds that last for $(duration) seconds.
-Enemies in one or more smoke clouds take an additional $(amount)% damage from attacks, and have a $(miss_chance)% chance to miss with their attack.
+> Egbert's bombs now also create smoke clouds that last for `$(duration)` seconds.
+Enemies in one or more smoke clouds take an additional `$(amount)%` damage from attacks, and have a `$(miss_chance)%` chance to miss with their attack.

 Unknown name:
-> Egbert's Lay on Hands targets the two most damaged Champions and the amount of healing is increased by $(amount)%.
+> Egbert's Lay on Hands targets the two most damaged Champions and the amount of healing is increased by `$(amount)%`.

 Unknown name (Multiple choice?):
 > The number of Neutral (Lawful/Chaotic axis) Champions in the formation is added to Egbert's Atonement points.